dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 Try DLSS Quality and sharpening 0.5 on newer Nvidia graphics Try FSR with scaling 0.9 and sharpening 0.8 on AMD graphics or older Nvidia graphics Tune sharpening to user preference
-If this is grayed out, verify you are using the multi-threaded build, turn off anti-aliasing and verify drivers are fully updated |
+If this is grayed out, turn off anti-aliasing and verify drivers are fully updated |
 | Textures | High |
 | Terrain textures | High |
 | Heat Blur | High (2D) or Off (VR)